JiaJiaJiang/wasi-threads-wrapper/README.md

 //here is a configFunc example async function configFunc(namespace, role){
-	return {
+	//namespace is set by you in initWasiMain config
+	/*
+		role can be "wasi_main" or "wasi_worker"
+		"wasi_main" is running in the main wasm thread "wasi_worker" is running in threads which spawned by wasi_main */
+	//you can set different config for different namespaces and roles, but usually just set the same is enough return {
 		//(optional) additional importObject for WebAssembly.instantiate method
 		wasmImports = {},

-		//(optional) set to false if you don't want the namespace be auto destroyed when the entry method ends destroyWhenEnd = true,
+		//(optional) set to false if you don't want the namespace to be auto destroyed when the entry method ends destroyWhenEnd = true,

-		//(optional) custom wasi instance,if presented,wasiOptions from main thread will be ignored wasi,
+		//(optional) custom wasi instance,if presented,wasiOptions from initWasiMain config will be ignored wasi,

-		//(optional) do not run wasi.start on the instance noWasiStart = false,
+		//(optional) do not run "wasi.start" on the instance noWasiStart = false,
 	}
 }